dimagi/mpact/docs/admin_guide.rst

 In exported study data, messages flagged by any user are marked as flagged.

-/// KR: add info about unflagging using red X///
+..
+KR: add info about unflagging using red X

 Exporting study data